Date: 2026-05-12 Updated: 2026-05-15 Status: Accepted

 Each distillation cycle prefixes predicates with distill:.
 Without prevention, meta-distillation produces distill:distill:distill:....
 The builder strips all existing distill: prefixes before adding one.

-Each distill attestation records _version (Go binary version + commit hash) and _rust_version (Cargo workspace version from crates/qntx-sqlite).
-This creates traceable lineage — when max_age_hours is lowered incrementally, the Rust patch version is bumped each time, making it possible to identify which distill cycle produced a given attestation.
+Each sigma records _version (Go binary version + commit hash) and _rust_version (Cargo workspace version from crates/qntx-sqlite).
+This creates traceable lineage — when max_age_hours is lowered incrementally, the Rust patch version is bumped each time, making it possible to identify which distill cycle produced a given sigma.

 Go and Rust versions are independent.
 Rust version lives in Cargo.toml workspace version.